mikapikafika/mikapikafika/README.md

 • Learn more backend technologies in JS<br>
 • Get into UX/UI design<br>
 • Learn module bundlers such as Webpack<br><br>
-• Get a job so I can get some actual experience and acquire more frontend skills 🤠<br>
+<b>Most importantly: get a job so I can get some actual experience and acquire more frontend skills 🤠</b><br>
   If you're here and looking for someone to collaborate on a website project, why not hit me up!
 </p>